saha0073/Network-IP-Traffic-Classification-with-ML-Technique/README.md

 PAA 99.29% accuracy

-Please read the following paper to know more: https://doi.org/10.1080/09540091.2020.1870437 Inspired from Network-Traffic-Classification by pritom007.
+Please read the following paper to know more: https://doi.org/10.1080/09540091.2020.1870437 Inspired from 'Network-Traffic-Classification' by pritom007.